thexmanxyz/Google-Plus-Badge-Gantry/README.md

 [Gantry Framework](http://gantry.org/)

 ## Credits
-Thanks to the Gantry team for providing a modern templating framework.
+Thanks to the [Gantry](https://github.com/gantry) team for providing a modern templating framework.

-Thanks to Google for the Google Plus Platform API and the Gantry team for providing a modern templating framework.
+Thanks to Google for the Google Plus Platform API.

 Thanks to [mariantanase](https://github.com/mariantanase) for the inspiration as well as the Italian back- and frontend translation.